ankur212001/API/README.md

         uvicorn main:app --reload
     4 To test the API using a graphical interface press ctrl and visit the /docs route of the link where the API is hosted.

-Language Used - Python '\n'
+    # Language Used - Python
-Libraries Used - FastAPI, SQLAlchemy
+    # Libraries Used - FastAPI, SQLAlchemy